Freight Shipping from Salt Lake City to Denver

 How much does it cost to ship freight from Salt Lake City to Denver?

-Full truckload (FTL) rates from Salt Lake City, UT to Denver, CO currently range from $1,036-$1,277 for a standard dry van load over the 482-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Denver, CO currently range $1,036-$1,277 (roughly $2.15-$2.65 per mile over 482 miles).
 LTL shipments typically cost $465-$810 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Denver?

-Standard FTL transit from Salt Lake City to Denver is approximately 9 hrs by truck over 482 miles.
+Standard FTL transit from Salt Lake City to Denver is approximately 9 hrs by truck over 482 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Salt Lake City to Denver freight?